granthjoshi01/AQI-Analysis-Project/README.md

 📈 AQI Data Engineering & Delhi Pollution Analysis Project

+🎯 Problem Statement

+Air quality disparities across Indian cities present a critical public health challenge.During a recent journey from Udaipur to Delhi, a stark contrast in air quality became immediately apparent— Delhi's persistent haze and respiratory discomfort and Udaipur's noticeably clearer skies and fresher air.
+This personal observation raised fundamental questions: What quantifiable differences exist between these cities?
+What systemic factors drive Delhi's chronic pollution crisis?
+And how can data-driven insights make these invisible threats visible?

 🔥 Project Overview

 This project is a complete end-to-end data engineering + analytics pipeline that collects real-time AQI data, processes it, visualizes trends, and explains why Delhi consistently experiences high air pollution levels.